pfucile/GIPPO/README.md

 2) Choose the optimization method (i.e., min-based or max-based);
 3) A browsing window will pop up.
 Select the folder where the files from the grasshopper script (step 3) were saved;
 4) Wait for the optimization to be over;
 5) The "Save Optimized Path" button will pop up.
-Name and save the file(s);
+Name and save the file(s).
+For multi-layer structures, choose the name, and GIPPO will automatically name each optimized layer (e.g., Structure_Layer_01, Structure_Layer_02, etc.);
 6) Go back to Grasshopper and prepare your gcode!